 Tightly cover the cell with the instrument cap to ensure ambient light is blocked.

-Zero the spectrophotometer for a reading of 0.0 mg/L NO-N.
+Zero the spectrophotometer with the blank for a reading of 0.0 mg/L NO3-N.

 Remove the blank cell and place the sample cell with reagent into the cell holder.
 Tightly cover the sample cell with the instrument cap.